Saved 7 million DKK while fireproofing cultural heritage in a single visit

 The simple story — two deliverables, one drone visit

-Høje Taastrup Church has a roof with enough damage that a consulting engineer doing a traditional inspection would quickly point to a full replacement — 7.76M DKK over 30 years.
+Høje Taastrup Church has a roof with a level of deterioration that could easily lead to a recommendation for full replacement — an investment estimated at 7.76M DKK over a 30-year period.

 The numbers — Damage report, 30-year reference

-The central financial point: the damage follows classic ageing patterns for a Danish church tile roof — predictable and manageable by a competent roofer.
-There’s no need to build a new roof to remove it.
+The key financial finding is straightforward: the documented damage follows typical ageing patterns for a Danish church tile roof.
+The defects are predictable, measurable and manageable through targeted maintenance by a qualified roofer.
+There is no technical need for a full roof replacement.

 7.0M DKK